 MEDICAL INTERNSHIPS- English hospitals carry a trust to protect physicians from mistakes made in treating patients.

-Though a neurological procedure may be done by a trainee, the consulting physician is responsible.
-This appears to be similar to internships in the United States.
-However, an interesting difference is in the insurance for interns.
-Physician-group self-insurance may be a distinction without a difference but, as in all medical insurance systems, mistakes do occur, and patients are harmed.
-The difference also raises the specter of limited settlement for egregious mistakes.
+The UK’s physician-group self-insurance may be a distinction without a difference but, as in all medical insurance systems, mistakes do occur, and patients are harmed.
+The difference between physician-group self-insurance and American physician’ private insurance raises the specter of limited settlement for egregious mistakes.
 On the other hand, it suggests British physicians are more likely to be more forthcoming on mistakes that are made.

 Marsh completes his trainee experience and decides to become a Consulting Neurological Physician in the national health care system.
 Marsh interestingly reveals several mistakes he and his trainees make during his years of consultancy.
 In revealing those mistakes, a listener pauses to think about risks of patients who depend on English’ or American’ medical services.
 Marsh’s stories of mistakes reflect on medical training, family apologies, and personal anguish over patient’ quality-of-life and death issues.